-changing places: unpaid work in public places
+changing places: unpaid work in public spaces

-the AIDS activist history project
+AIDS activist history project

 art working: an institutional ethnography of Canada’s art world